doctify/model-base/README.md

 - transform - function to transform input into any output
 	- must return a value or the value will be set to undefined

+- choices - array of possible values for model attribute
+	- if the value is not one of the choices an error will be thrown